Purdue University - West Lafayette Student Branch

 Under most circumstances, technical committee chairs shall be granted the same privileges as elected officers.

-The Branch Counselor, the Primary Advisor, Chapter Faculty Advisors, and Secondary Advisors appointed by IEEE may sit on Executive Committee meetings as honorary members but lack the right to vote.
+The Branch Counselor, the Primary Advisor, Chapter Faculty Advisors, and Secondary Advisors appointed by an Executive Committee majority vote (ECMV), excepting the Chapter Faculty Advisors, may sit on Executive Committee meetings as honorary members but lack the right to vote.
 No term limits apply to these positions.

-Individual alternatives are only accepted in special cases as determined by the President or Vice President granting approval.
+Individual alternatives for presence are only accepted in special cases as determined by the President or Vice President granting approval.

 Proxy voting is strictly disallowed.